Epistemology gives a Future to Complementarity in Human-AI Interactions: The Basics: Human-AI Interactions, Reliance, and Complementarity

 \subsection{Complementarity: Key Theoretical Challenges}

 We list four theoretical challenges affecting complementarity that will motivate our approach in Section \ref{section:compl_reliabilism}.

-\textbf{I. What theoretical anchoring for complementarity?} We still lack a unified and prescriptive account of complementarity beyond the indicator function \eqref{eq:CTP}. \citet{Hemmer2025EJIS} suggest that empirical findings showing humans and AI systems making different types of errors can be framed within an Input-Processing-Output model of decision-making \citep{d2014reflecting}, which rests on two key ideas: information and capability asymmetry.
+\textbf{I. What theoretical anchoring for complementarity?} \emph{Complementarity still lacks a clear theoretical positioning}. \citet{Hemmer2025EJIS} suggest that empirical findings showing humans and AI systems making different types of errors can be framed within an Input-Processing-Output model of decision-making \citep{d2014reflecting}, which rests on two key ideas: information and capability asymmetry.
 However, the model is highly general, used across domains and technological artifacts, and does not distinguish between different kinds of human-AI interactions, such as reliance versus complementarity.
 It highlights differences in information and its processing, but not the concrete mechanisms by which inputs are compared, reconciled, and integrated into a human-AI team decision, see Fig. 1 in \citep{Hemmer2025EJIS}.
+A more recent and notable attempt is the framework by \citet{gonzalez2026toward}, which offers a sociotechnical vocabulary for thinking about human-AI teaming across dimensions such as reasoning, memory, attention, and governance.
+Yet this framework also remains high-level and programmatic: it is neither formal nor prescriptive, and its empirical basis is still partly limited by the early-stage and heterogeneous nature of current evidence.